dbcook/openrocket-database/README.md

 Fortunately, the SEMROC online listings provide data for many Centuri-compatible tubes and nose cones.
 Given SEMROC's attention to detail, the SEMROC dimensions for Centuri parts can be considered definitive (when they exist) unless analysis clearly reveals errors.
-However, the SEMROC listings are incomplete; there are many blank entries for manufacturer PN in the SEMROC Centuri kit cross-reference pages.
+However, even the SEMROC listings are incomplete; there are many blank entries for manufacturer PN in the SEMROC Centuri kit cross-reference pages.

 Overall, we can probably construct a reasonable Centuri parts file, but it may be impossible